bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/logical_not.md

 ### Double NOT (`!!`)

 It is possible to use a couple of NOT operators in series to explicitly force the conversion of any value to the corresponding [boolean primitive](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#boolean_type).
-The conversion is based on the “truthyness” or “falsyness” of the value (see [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)).
+The conversion is based on the "truthyness” or "falsyness” of the value (see [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)).

 The same conversion can be done through the [`Boolean`](../global_objects/boolean/boolean) function.